mindspore-ai/mindinsight/mindinsight/mindconverter/README.md

 ## Frequently asked questions

 Q1. `terminate called after throwing an instance of 'std::system_error', what(): Resource temporarily unavailable, Aborted (core dumped)`:
 > Answer: This problem is caused by TensorFlow.
 First step of conversion process is loading TensorFlow model into memory using TensorFlow module, and TensorFlow starts to apply for needed resource.
-When required resource is unavailable, such as exceeding max process number of Linux system limit, etc, TensorFlow will raise an error from its C/C++ layer.
+When required resource is unavailable, such as exceeding max process number of Linux system limit, etc., TensorFlow will raise an error from its C/C++ layer.
 For more detail, please refer to TensorFlow official repository.
 There are some known issue for reference only:
 [TF ISSUE 14885](https://github.com/tensorflow/tensorflow/issues/14885), [TF ISSUE 37449](https://github.com/tensorflow/tensorflow/issues/37449)